Americans with Disabilities Act Accommodation

 The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability in employment, public entities, public accommodations, commercial facilities, transportation and telecommunications.

-Cleo Brooks is the designated ADA coordinator for The Seattle Public Library and may be contacted for assistance by mail, phone or email:
+Cleo Brooks is the designated ADA coordinator and may be contacted for assistance by mail, phone or email:

 Cleo Brooks, ADA coordinator